Archdiocese of Boston implementing new protocols for Ash Wednesday

 “Probably more than anything else they’re glad we’re gonna be able to do it,” he said.

-Father Rock said his congregation has been supportive of the changes and that he is glad they’re able to enter this uncharted territory together.
+Father Rock added that his congregation has been supportive of the changes and that he is glad they’re able to enter this uncharted territory together.

 Pews are expected to be emptier than usual with churches in the Bay State only allowed to operate at 40 percent capacity.